 TIFU.
 More like my whole life really.

-Hi, I my name’s John.
+Hi, my name’s John.
 I’ve been lurking for a while, but I’ve finally made an account to post this.
 I need to get my life off my chest.
 About me.
-I’m a 46 year old banker and I have been living my whole life the opposite of how I wanted.
+I’m a 46-year-old banker and I have been living my whole life the opposite of how I wanted.

 Today I found out my wife has been cheating on me for the last 10 years.

 My son feels nothing for me.
-I realised I missed my father’s funeral FOR NOTHING.
+I realized I missed my father’s funeral FOR NOTHING.
 I didn’t complete my novel, travelling the world, helping the homeless.
-All these things I thought I knew to be a certainty about myself when i was in my late teens and early twenties.
+All these things I thought I knew to be a certainty about myself when I was in my late teens and early twenties.

 Let’s start with a description of me when I was 20.

 I had been dating my wife for four years by then.
 Young love.
 She loved my spontaneity, my energy, my ability to make people laugh and feel loved.
 I knew my book was going to change the world.
-I would show the perspective of the ‘bad’ and the ‘twisted’, showing my viewers that everybody thinks differently, that people never think what the do is wrong.
+I would show the perspective of the ‘bad’ and the ‘twisted’, showing my viewers that everybody thinks differently, that people never think what they do is wrong.

 What was I thinking?
 How could I live, when the job was my life?
-After coming home, I would eat dinner, prepare my work for the following day, and sleep at 10pm, to wake up at 6am the following day.
+After coming home, I would eat dinner, prepare my work for the following day, and sleep at 10 pm, to wake up at 6 am the following day.
 God, I can’t remember the last time I’ve made love to my wife.

 Yesterday, my wife admitted to cheating on me for the last 10 years.
 10 years.
-That seems like a long time, but i can’t comprehend it.
+That seems like a long time, but I can’t comprehend it.
 It doesn’t even hurt.
 She says it’s because I’ve changed.
 I’m not the person I was.

 I didn’t even ask for a divorce, or yell at her, or cry.
 I felt NOTHING.
 Now I can feel a tear as I write this.
-But not because my wife has been cheating on me, but because I am now realising I have been dying inside.
+But not because my wife has been cheating on me, but because I am now realizing I have been dying inside.
 What happened to that fun-loving, risk-taking, energetic person that was me, hungering to change the world?
 I remember being asked on a date by the most popular girl in the school, but declining her for my now-wife.
 God, I was really popular with the girls in high school.
 In university/college too.
-But i stayed loyal.
+But I stayed loyal.
 I didn’t explore.
-I studied everyday.
+I studied every day.

 Remember all that backpacking and book-writing I told you about?
 That was all in the first few years of college.
 I worked part-time and splurged all that I had earned.
 Now, I save every penny.
 I don’t remember a time I spend anything on anything fun.
 On anything for myself.
 What do I even want now?